drkhrse/drkhrse_RP5_KLWP_Theme/README.md

 # Retroid Pocket 5 KLWP Theme
 This a KWLP theme that I built for my Retroid Pocket 5.
 Will require KLWP Pro to import.
+There are plenty of Global Varibles in the theme to customize the fonts and colors of many of the UI elements.

 ![Screenshot](/screenshots/screen1.png)